KamogeloMahlake/genesis/README.md

 ## Additional Information

 - Customizable reading interface (font, color, layout) for accessibility.
-- Built with Python, Django, HTML, JavaScript, and CSS.
+- Built with Python, Django, HTML, JavaScript, React, and CSS.

-- For further details or troubleshooting, see the issues page or contact the maintainer.
+## Environment Variables (`.env`)
+The `.env` file in the project root contains sensitive configuration for your Django and database setup.
+It should never be committed to version control.

+- `DB_ENGINE`: The database backend to use (e.g., PostgreSQL).
+- `DB_NAME`: Name of your database.
+- `DB_USER`: Database username.
+- `DB_PASSWORD`: Database password (keep this secure!).
+- `DB_HOST`: Host address for the database server.
+- `DB_PORT`: Port number for the database server.

 ---

-**This README covers the core structure and features.
-For more, explore the [codebase on GitHub](https://github.com/KamogeloMahlake/genesis).**
-Let me know if you want more technical deep-dives or specific feature documentation!